Practical Notebook for Asking AI the Right Way

-✅ This Python function has a bug where it returns None in specific conditions.
+This Python function has a bug where it returns None under certain conditions.

 Error message: